 Scholastic Requirements for Athletics: A student must pass a minimum of three (3) subjects during the preceding semester to be eligible to participate in any extra-curricular activity beyond the regular school day, which includes athletics.
-An additional WSE requirement for student athletes is that students must maintain a minimum grade of 70 in all classes to participate; if a student falls below a grade of 70 at any time and in any class, they will be removed from competition until the grade(s) improves.
+An additional WSE requirement for student athletes is that students must maintain a minimum grade of 70 in all classes to participate; if a student has a grade below a grade of 70 at the time progress reports are issued, he/she will be removed from competition until the grade(s) improves.
 Example: To participate in spring sports, a student must pass three of four classes from the fall semester.